mark-cd-hudson/albanian-page-tool/README.md

 - **Tailwind CSS** for styling
 - **Anthropic Claude API** for AI processing
   - Claude Sonnet 4.5 for image text extraction
-  - Claude Haiku 4.5 for translations (faster and more cost-effective)
+  - Claude Haiku 4.5 for translations and sentence splitting (faster and more cost-effective)
-- **Local Storage** for data persistence
+- **IndexedDB** for data persistence with systematic migration system

 ## Notes